samim29/Pet-Adoption/README.md

 The project is designed to:

-Showcase different adoptable pets.
+Showcase different adoptable pets.<br>
-Provide basic information about each pet.
+Provide basic information about each pet.<br>
-Encourage users to adopt by making the site user-friendly and appealing.
+Encourage users to adopt by making the site user-friendly and appealing.<br>

-🖥️ Tech Stack
+🖥️ Tech Stack<br>
 HTML5: Used for the structure and content of the webpage.<br>
-CSS3: Used for styling and layout design, including fonts, colors, and positioning.
+CSS3: Used for styling and layout design, including fonts, colors, and positioning.<br>

 ✨ Features